View our EdD Early Childhood specialization completion requirements

 Dr. Nguh is a global health scholar and practitioner.
-His scope of practice has been in maternal newborn and child health programs, immunization, family planning and reproductive health, nutrition, health systems strengthening, water/sanitation/hygiene, malaria, prevention of mother-to-child transmission of HIV, and pediatric HIV care and treatment in Sub-Saharan countries and low resource countries.
-Dr. Nguh has taught and worked in more than 20 countries including; Afghanistan, Bangladesh, Democratic Republic of Congo, Ethiopia, Ghana, Haiti, India, Indonesia, Kenya, Liberia, Madagascar, Malawi, Mali, Mozambique, Nepal, Nigeria, Pakistan, Rwanda, Senegal, South Sudan, Tanzania, Uganda, Yemen and Zambia.
-Dr. Nguh is a distinguished faculty with professorships in six international universities.
-He teaches primarily in Public Health and Nursing programs where he chairs doctoral and masters prepared students.
+His scope of practice has been in maternal, newborn, and child health programs, immunization, family planning and reproductive health, nutrition, health systems strengthening, water/sanitation/hygiene, malaria, prevention of mother-to-child transmission of HIV, and pediatric HIV care and treatment in Sub-Saharan countries and low-resource countries.
+Dr. Nguh has taught and worked in more than 20 countries, including Afghanistan, Bangladesh, Democratic Republic of Congo, Ethiopia, Ghana, Haiti, India, Indonesia, Kenya, Liberia, Madagascar, Malawi, Mali, Mozambique, Nepal, Nigeria, Pakistan, Rwanda, Senegal, South Sudan, Tanzania, Uganda, Yemen and Zambia.
+Dr. Nguh is a distinguished faculty member with professorships in six international universities.
+He teaches primarily in Public Health and Nursing programs, where he chairs doctoral and master's prepared students.

 Dr. Nguh has held various senior executive leadership roles in both nursing and public health academic programs.
-He is the President-elect of the Maryland Public Health Association, and the Policy Chair of the Men’s Health Caucus of the American Public Health Association.
+He is the Past President of the Maryland Public Health Association and the Policy Chair of the Men’s Health Caucus of the American Public Health Association.
 Previously, he served as the Executive Dean of the School of Health Professions at the University of Providence in Montana.
 Dr. Nguh holds a PhD in Public Health, a Master of Science in Nursing, a Master of Science in Healthcare Administration, and a Bachelor of Science in Nursing.
-He also holds several certifications including Fellow of the American College of Healthcare Executive, the National Academy of Practice, and board certified as a Nurse Executive, Advanced by the American Nurses Credentialing Center.
+He also holds several certifications, including Fellow of the American College of Healthcare Executives, the National Academy of Practice, and is board-certified as a Nurse Executive, Advanced by the American Nurses Credentialing Center.

-Dr. Nguh is a multi-award winner with over 13 awards for public health, community service, leadership and volunteerism.
-He is a two-time recipient of the Lillian Wald Award; first from the National League of Nursing in 2015, and second from the American Public Health Association in 2019, making him the first male to be honored with this award from each organization, as well as the only male to have received this honor from both organizations.
-Other awards include Social Impact Award from the British Council USA in 2018; this award recognizes individuals who have made significant and sustained contributions to improving the lives of others.
-He was selected out of 1700 nominees, and 63 finalists across seven global regions.
-Other awards include the Social Change Award from Walden University in 2018 and Certified Nurses Award from the American Nurses Credentialing Center in 2018 in the category of Nurse Executive; an award which recognizes professional practice, education, research and service in the areas of innovation, collaboration, leadership and professional risk taking, and patient-centered care.
-In 2015, he was honored with the Outstanding Mentor Award from the Maryland Nurses Association and in 2012 was one of just six nurses nationally to receive the Nurse of the year Award from Nurse.com
+Dr. Nguh is a multi-award winner with over 18 awards for public health, community service, leadership, and volunteerism.
+Awards include Outstanding Mentor Award from the DNP'S of Color (2024), Health Equity Award from the Daisy Foundation (2023), Outstanding Mentor Award from the American Association of Men in Nursing (2012), Senior Executive Career Award from the Maryland Association of Healthcare Executives (2017), Star Nurses Award from the Washington Post/ANA (2020).
+He is a two-time recipient of the Lillian Wald Award, first from the National League of Nursing in 2015 and second from the American Public Health Association in 2019.
+Other awards include the Social Impact Award from the British Council USA in 2018; this award recognizes individuals who have made significant and sustained contributions to improving the lives of others.
+Social Change Award from Walden University in 2018 and Certified Nurses Award from the American Nurses Credentialing Center in 2018 in the category of Nurse Executive; an award which recognizes professional practice, education, research, and service in the areas of innovation, collaboration, leadership, and professional risk taking, and patient-centered care.
+In 2015, he was honored with the Outstanding Mentor Award from the Maryland Nurses Association, and in 2012 was one of six nurses nationally to receive the Nurse of the Year Award from Nurse.com.

 PhD, Walden University